oparry-ukaea/hermes-3/docs/sphinx/developer.rst

 where `MyComponent` is the component class, and "mycomponent" is the name that can be used in the BOUT.inp settings file to create a component of this type.
-Note that the name can be any string except it can't contain commas or brackets (), and shouldn't start or end with whitespace.
+Note that the name can be any string except it can't contain commas or brackets, and shouldn't start or end with whitespace.

 Inputs to the component constructors are: